headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 In this example 30303 is the **Debug Port** and can be adjusted to your needs as long as it does not conflict with any other TCP/IP ports used especially the AEM Server HTTP port (normally 4052).

-Keep in mind that **server=y** means the AEM Server is the target of the debug connection and cannot be changed.
+Keep in mind that **server=y** means the AEM Server is the target of the debug connection and must not be changed.

 After the AEM Server is up you can connect from the plugin.